svelteuidev/svelteui/docs/src/pages/composables/use-page-leave.md

 | -------- | ---------------------------------------------- |
 | callback | The callback to be fired when the page is left |

-## Events

-The `use-page-leave` action does not dispatch any custom events.

 ## Definition

 ```ts